Skip to main content

 Bulk import from .env

-Click Import on the API Keys tab and paste a .env file. pre.dev parses the keys, detects which provider each one belongs to (based on key format), and stages them for review before saving.
+Click Import Keys on the API Keys tab and paste a .env — or drop a .env/.txt/.json file, even a screenshot. pre.dev parses the keys, detects which provider each belongs to, and stages them for review before saving.

 How agents use them